2020 Date and Location TBD

 - Travel reimbursement for each team member attending the event

-- A $250 stipend for each team that completes the online module within the six-month program period
+- A $250 stipend for each team that completed the online module within the six-month program period

 - American Academy of Family Physicians (AAFP) Live Prescribed continuing medical education (CME) credits for participation in the training day

 If you have questions regarding the team training day, please contact Director of Education Erin Jech or call 800.742.7327.

 This QI initiative is supported by grants provided by the American Cancer Society (ACS) East Central Division and the Ohio Department of Health (ODH).